 I mean, these people in the media are so fixated in their hatred of Donald Trump and their derangement syndrome.

-You know, Donald Trump daily makes them bubble and fizz predictably, feigning moral outrage over a tweet, a word, and they go, you know, that that becomes the daily uh, you know, outrage of the day, whether it's amarosa, amorosa, Marossa or Stormy, stormy, stormy or Russia, Russia, Russia, Russia, and it just goes on.
+You know, Donald Trump daily makes them bubble and fizz predictably, feigning moral outrage over a tweet, a word, and they go, you know, that becomes the daily outrage of the day, whether it's Amarosa, Amarosa, Amarosa, or stormy, stormy, stormy, or Russia, Russia, Russia, Russia.

 There's nothing this guy, if Donald Trump cured cancer, they wouldn't like him.

-So I I I you know, I'm not gonna support it.
+So I'm not going to support it.

 I think that's horrendous.

-Like, don't call women dogs, you know, don't criticize women's faces.
+You know, don't criticize women's faces.

 I want him to succeed, but I don't want to hear that stuff.